n-kamata/ObjectDetection/README.md

 This result of baseline is not good.
 The loss is greater than 10 and I want to improve this.

-The following is a result of defaut model used as reference.
+The following is a result of default model used as reference.
 ```
 Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets=100 ] = 0.000
 Average Precision  (AP) @[ IoU=0.50      | area=   all | maxDets=100 ] = 0.001